UFC 18: The Road to the Heavyweight Title: Predictions & Analysis

 A few statistical edges stand out.
 Burnett throws significantly more leather — a 1.3 sig. strike per minute gap.
 Saunders is far more active with takedowns, averaging 1.8 more per 15 minutes.
 Burnett has tighter striking defense, making opponents miss more often.

 The Pick: Mikey Burnett over Townsend Saunders.
-We're leaning Burnett here at 72%, a solid but not overwhelming edge.
+The model is firm on this one: Burnett at 82%.

 Evan Tanner vs Darrel Gholar